Louisville Cardinals football: All-time record against non-conference rivals

-Records as of the end of the 2024 season.
+Records as of the end of the 2025 regular season.

 Facilities

 L&N Federal Credit Union Stadium

 The Louisville Cardinals football team plays its home games at L&N Federal Credit Union Stadium, renamed from Cardinal Stadium in 2023.
 Prior to that the team played its games at Old Cardinal Stadium.
 The stadium was constructed with a capacity of 42,000 in 1998 for $63 million.
 However, the university completed a major expansion and renovation for the 2010 season.
 The $72 million project, which began in December 2008, features an elevated south-end terrace connecting the east and west sides of the stadium, 33 additional suites, 1,725 additional club seats, a second 100-yard-long club room, and 13,000 more chairback seats, bringing the total capacity to 55,000-plus.
 The stadium was expanded again in 2018 adding 5,800 seats to bring the stadium to a total capacity of 60,800 seats.

 Cardinal Stadium played host to its 20th season of Cardinal football in 2017.
 Specifically, since 1998, the Cardinals are 70–25 at home.
 Louisville went undefeated at home in 2001 and 2006 and won a school-record 20 straight home games from 2004 to 2007 (Syracuse snapped the streak with a 38–35 win in 2007).
 The structure, which sits on the south end of the metropolitan campus, is constructed with the ability for future expansion to more than 80,000 seats.

 The Howard Schnellenberger Football Complex which honors the former Cardinal head coach, also sits inside the stadium area and houses the team's coaches, staff, training room, strength and conditioning area and academic services for the student athletes.
 Schnellenberger initially proposed building the on-campus Cardinal Stadium during his tenure at Louisville and is credited with keeping the project alive.